RESOStandards/reso-certification-help/README.md

 # Summary Report
 [BACK TO TOP](#table-of-contents)

-Summary Reports provide information about the resources, fields, and lookups for the selected organization.
+Summary Reports provide information about the resources, fields and lookups for the selected organization.

 <br />